-- Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLG's as feasible using the best available treatment technology. - Level Found: This column represents an average of sample result data collected during the CCR calendar year.
-In some cases, it may represent a single sample if only one sample was collected. - Range of Detections: This column represents a range of individual sample results, from lowest to highest that were collected during the Consumer Confidence Report calendar year. - Date of Sample: If a date appears in this column, the IEPA requires monitoring for this contaminant less than once per year because the concentrations do not frequently change.
-If no date appears in this column, monitoring for this contaminant was conducted during the Consumer Confidence Report calendar year. - Action Level (AL): The concentration of a contaminant that triggers treatment or other required actions by the water supply.
-Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to - health.
+Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.

+Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLG's as feasible using the best available treatment technology.

+Highest Level Detected: Represents the highest single sample reading of a contaminant of all the samples collected in 2010.
+Range of Detections: This column represents a range of individual sample results, from lowest to highest that were collected during the Consumer Confidence Report calendar year.

+Date of Sample: If a date appears in this column, the IEPA requires monitoring for this contaminant less than once per year because the concentrations do not frequently change.
+If no date appears in this column, monitoring for this contaminant was conducted during the Consumer Confidence Report calendar year.

+Action Level (AL): The concentration of a contaminant that triggers treatment or other required actions by the water supply.
+Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 ALG's allow for a margin of safety.